BMO Stadium: Boxing

+Flag football

+BMO Stadium hosted the Fanatics Flag Football Classic on March 21, 2026, with the event featuring current and former National Football League (NFL) players like Tom Brady, Saquon Barkley, CeeDee Lamb, Christian McCaffrey, Sauce Gardner, Myles Garrett, Brock Bowers, Maxx Crosby, Tyreek Hill, Odell Beckham Jr., and Rob Gronkowski as well as NFL coaches Pete Carroll, Sean Payton, and Kyle Shanahan.

+Originally set to be held in Riyadh to close out the 2026 Riyadh Season, the event was relocated due to the ongoing war between United States and Iran which is affecting Saudi Arabia.

 Other events

 Concerts

 BMO Stadium is also designed to host concerts and other musical events.
 It hosted KIIS-FM's 2018 Wango Tango concert on June 2 of that year.
 Beck appeared in October 2018.

 Mumford & Sons brought their Delta Tour to the stadium on August 3, 2019.
 Iron Maiden's Legacy of the Beast World Tour was announced for September 14, 2019 at the stadium as well.

 The Rolling Loud hip-hop music festival was held at the stadium in 2018 and 2019.
 Post Malone, Lil Wayne, Cardi B, and Lil Uzi Vert, among others, performed at the 2018 show, while Chance the Rapper, Young Thug, Lil Baby, Future, A$AP Rocky, Meek Mill, YG, and Playboi Carti were part of the 2019 show.

 Hard rock band Guns N' Roses played a sold-out show on August 19, 2021, as part of their We're F'N' Back!
 Tour.
 The show grossed over $3.4 million and was attended by 21,950 patrons.

 Armenian American Heavy metal band System of a Down performed two shows on February 4 & 5, 2022 at the stadium with KoЯn serving as main support.

-The stadium hosted A State of Trance 1000 with Armin van Buuren, Cosmic Gate, Gabriel & Dresden, MaRLo, & Ruben de Ronde performing on April 9, 2022.
 K-pop girl group Twice held the encore concert for their 4th World Tour 'III' on May 14–15, 2022.
 The Killers performed a sold-out show with 23,439 attendees for their Imploding the Mirage Tour on August 27.
-As part of their Paradise Again World Tour, EDM supergroup Swedish House Mafia played a sold out show on September 9.
+As part of their Paradise Again World Tour, EDM supergroup Swedish House Mafia played a sold-out show on September 9.

 K-pop girl group Blackpink played two nights at the stadium on November 19 & 20, 2022 for their Born Pink World Tour.